Back to blog

 Equal Rights of Persons with Disabilities

-Enacted in 1998 the Israeli parliament, known as Knesset, passed the Equal Rights for People with Disabilities Law.
-Under the Law, people with disabilities have equal rights and protection in all aspects of society, from employment to housing.
+Enacted in 1998, the Israeli parliament (Knesset) passed the Equal Rights for People with Disabilities Law.
+Under the law, people with disabilities have equal rights and protection in all aspects of society — from employment to housing.
+The act was created to ensure maximum inclusion of people with disabilities.

 The Equal Rights for People with Disabilities (Service Accessibility Adjustments) Regulations 5773-2013

-The Knesset’s Labor, Welfare and Health Committee made an amendment to the Equal Rights of Persons with Disabilities Section 35 known as the Equal Rights for People with Disabilities Regulations 5773-2013.
-The regulation came into force in 2013, governing website accessibility.
-These regulations apply to government and municipality agencies, public entities, and to services that are being offered to the general public.
+The Knesset’s Labor, Welfare, and Health Committee amended the Equal Rights of Persons with Disabilities Section 35, the Equal Rights for People with Disabilities Regulations 5773-2013.
+The regulation, which was enacted in 2013, governs website accessibility.
+These regulations apply to government and municipality agencies, public entities, and services offered to the general public.

 Italy